Crossmark Global Holdings Inc. Sells 2,394 Shares of Hess Co. (NYSE:HES)

-Crossmark Global Holdings Inc. cut its position in shares of Hess Co.
-(NYSE:HES) by 21.4% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 8,790 shares of the oil and gas producer’s stock after selling 2,394 shares during the quarter.
-Crossmark Global Holdings Inc.’s holdings in Hess were worth $472,000 as of its most recent filing with the Securities & Exchange Commission.
+Crossmark Global Holdings Inc. decreased its holdings in Hess Co.
+(NYSE:HES) by 21.4% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 8,790 shares of the oil and gas producer’s stock after selling 2,394 shares during the period.
+Crossmark Global Holdings Inc.’s holdings in Hess were worth $472,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Great West Life Assurance Co.
-Can boosted its position in shares of Hess by 12.4% during the second quarter.
-Great West Life Assurance Co.
-Can now owns 174,403 shares of the oil and gas producer’s stock valued at $15,225,000 after purchasing an additional 19,187 shares in the last quarter.
-Zacks Investment Management bought a new stake in Hess in the second quarter worth $2,385,000.
-American Century Companies Inc. boosted its holdings in Hess by 24.8% in the second quarter.
-American Century Companies Inc. now owns 18,916 shares of the oil and gas producer’s stock worth $1,652,000 after acquiring an additional 3,759 shares in the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its holdings in Hess by 12.6% in the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 51,051 shares of the oil and gas producer’s stock worth $4,458,000 after acquiring an additional 5,709 shares in the last quarter.
-Finally, State Street Corp boosted its holdings in Hess by 0.8% in the second quarter.
-State Street Corp now owns 18,243,588 shares of the oil and gas producer’s stock worth $1,593,030,000 after acquiring an additional 138,621 shares in the last quarter.
-Institutional investors own 81.71% of the company’s stock.
+Other institutional investors have also recently made changes to their positions in the company.
+Covington Capital Management bought a new position in Hess during the second quarter valued at approximately $33,000.
+O Shaughnessy Asset Management LLC boosted its stake in Hess by 519.9% during the second quarter.
+O Shaughnessy Asset Management LLC now owns 967 shares of the oil and gas producer’s stock valued at $84,000 after buying an additional 811 shares during the last quarter.
+Key Financial Inc boosted its stake in Hess by 616.2% during the second quarter.
+Key Financial Inc now owns 1,017 shares of the oil and gas producer’s stock valued at $78,000 after buying an additional 875 shares during the last quarter.
+FORA Capital LLC bought a new position in Hess during the second quarter valued at approximately $103,000.
+Finally, Alpha Paradigm Partners LLC bought a new position in Hess during the second quarter valued at approximately $107,000.
+81.71% of the stock is owned by institutional investors.

+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
+Shareholders of record on Wednesday, September 15th were issued a dividend of $0.25 per share.
+The ex-dividend date of this dividend was Tuesday, September 14th.
+This represents a $1.00 annualized dividend and a yield of 1.32%.
+Hess’s payout ratio is currently 158.73%.

-HES has been the topic of several analyst reports.
-Citigroup dropped their target price on Hess from $102.00 to $91.00 and set a “buy” rating on the stock in a report on Thursday, September 9th.
-Raymond James boosted their price target on Hess from $95.00 to $112.00 and gave the stock an “outperform” rating in a research note on Tuesday, October 26th.
-Mizuho boosted their price target on Hess from $116.00 to $130.00 and gave the stock a “buy” rating in a research note on Tuesday, October 26th.
-Zacks Investment Research cut Hess from a “buy” rating to a “hold” rating and set a $69.00 price target for the company. in a research note on Wednesday, August 18th.
-Finally, TheStreet upgraded Hess from a “c” rating to a “b-” rating in a research note on Wednesday, October 27th.
-Three research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Hess currently has an average rating of “Buy” and a consensus price target of $99.13.
+A number of brokerages recently commented on HES.
+TheStreet raised Hess from a “c” rating to a “b-” rating in a research note on Wednesday, October 27th.
+Morgan Stanley raised their price objective on Hess from $115.00 to $117.00 and gave the company an “overweight” rating in a research note on Friday, November 19th.
+Mizuho raised their price objective on Hess from $116.00 to $130.00 and gave the company a “buy” rating in a research note on Tuesday, October 26th.
+The Goldman Sachs Group reaffirmed a “buy” rating and issued a $118.00 price objective (up from $106.00) on shares of Hess in a research note on Thursday, October 21st.
+Finally, Raymond James raised their price objective on Hess from $95.00 to $112.00 and gave the company an “outperform” rating in a research note on Tuesday, October 26th.
+Three investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $99.13.

-Hess (NYSE:HES) last issued its quarterly earnings results on Wednesday, October 27th.
-The oil and gas producer reported $0.28 EPS for the quarter, missing analysts’ consensus estimates of $0.39 by ($0.11).
-The company had revenue of $1.81 billion during the quarter, compared to analysts’ expectations of $1.52 billion.
-Hess had a return on equity of 3.66% and a net margin of 2.92%.
-The business’s quarterly revenue was up 54.0% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned ($0.71) EPS.
-On average, equities analysts anticipate that Hess Co. will post 2.06 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 15th were paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.32%.
-The ex-dividend date was Tuesday, September 14th.
-Hess’s dividend payout ratio (DPR) is 158.73%.

-In other news, COO Gregory P. Hill sold 15,000 shares of the company’s stock in a transaction dated Wednesday, September 15th.
-The stock was sold at an average price of $72.04, for a total value of $1,080,600.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 12.22% of the company’s stock.
+In other Hess news, COO Gregory P. Hill sold 15,000 shares of the firm’s stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $72.04, for a total transaction of $1,080,600.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Company insiders own 12.22% of the company’s stock.

 Hess Corp is an exploration and production company, which engages in exploration, development, production, transportation, purchase & sale of crude oil, natural gas liquids and natural gas with production operations.
 It operates through the following segments: Exploration and Production and Midstream.